awooff/syscrack/manual/docs/registration.md

 ## Password

+Your password must be a valid ASCII UTF-8 sequence at least 8 characters long.

 We strongly recommend [using a password manager](https://itsfoss.com/open-source-password-managers/) to safeguard your Syscrack ID.
 Your password manager can also create secure passwords on your behalf, remember them for you, and autofill them into